Give all of yourself to God

 - 12:5 Well, we Christians are one body in Christ.
 We are individual members of one church.
 We belong to each other.

-- 12:6 We each have a different skill set, thanks to God’s kindness.2 If you’ve been given the gift of prophecy, then go ahead and prophesy as far as your faith will take you.
+- 12:6 We each have a different skill set, thanks to God’s grace.
+If you’ve been given the gift of prophecy, then go ahead and prophesy as far as your faith will take you.

 - 12:7 If serving others is what you love to do, go ahead and do it.
 It’s your gift.
 If you love to teach, go ahead and teach.